jukaLang/JukaPortLibraries/README.md

 # JukaPortLibraries
-A collection of libraries that are required to build Juka for less mainstream systems
+A collection of libraries that are required to build Juka for less mainstream systems such as Linux 32-bit and FreeBSD